Jason Brickman

-Jason Alexander Brickman (born November 19, 1991) is a Filipino-American basketball player for the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
+Jason Alexander Brickman (born November 19, 1991) is a Filipino-American basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He completed his college career for the Long Island University Blackbirds after the 2013–14 season.
-Brickman was considered one of the best passers in the nation according to ESPN analyst Jay Bilas.
-Of Brickman, Bilas said "He really understands angles very well.
-He gets the ball to (LIU's) best players, and he does a really nice job of managing the game.
-An excellent passer."
-Brickman led NCAA Division I in assists per game as a junior with an 8.52 average, then repeated in 2013–14 with a 10.00 per game average.
-He is one of only four players in Division I history to record 1,000 assists.
+Brickman was considered as one of the best passers in the NCAA, having led Division I in assists per game in 2013 and 2014.
+He is one of only five players in Division I history to record 1,000 assists.

+He started his professional career in Europe, first with BC Dynamo Moscow in Russia and Medi Bayreuth in Germany before playing in Thailand from 2015 to 2019.
+In 2019, he moved to San Miguel Alab Pilipinas.
+From 2021 to 2024, he played for the Kaohsiung Aquas of the T1 League and later the Taiwan Professional Basketball League (TPBL) before returning to Philippine basketball in 2025 with the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
+In 2025, at age 33, he was drafted by the Meralco Bolts with the seventh pick of the PBA season 50 draft.

+Across all pro leagues, Brickman won a total of six championships, three in the Thailand Basketball Super League, and one each in the ASEAN Basketball League, T1 League, and MPBL.

 High school career

 Brickman played prep basketball at Tom C. Clark High School in San Antonio, Texas.
 In his senior season he led Clark to a District 28-5A championship behind the strength of a 29–7 record.
 He was named the district's most valuable player, earned first team all-district honors and also earned Class 5A All-State honors from the Texas Association of Basketball Coaches.